MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-config-group.md

 **For errors**: Select this option to manually review the invoices that contains error messages.

  - Change confidence score setting
-Confidence score is metadata provided by the OCR service to report the accuracy of recognized invoice data.
+Confidence score is metadata provided by the Invoice capture solution to report the accuracy of recognized invoice data.
 The higher the score is, the more accurate the recognized data will potentially be.
 It doesn’t mean that the recognized invoice data with a low confidence score is wrong, the OCR service is not confident about the accuracy.
 The configuration provides flexibility to let users define when manual review is needed according to confidence score.
 The user can change the confidence score threshold for invoices.
 To update the confidence score setting, click **Confidence score** field and update.

  - **Warning** alert type: Invoice fields that have confidence scores over the warning threshold are considered as correct.
 The warning threshold must be greater than the error threshold and less than 100.